-5. Congested Corridor Plans
+5. Comprehensive Multimodal Corridor Plans

-All projects nominated for the Congested Corridors Program must be in a multimodal corridor plan.
-For the 2020 Program, the Commission will accept the following types of plans:
+All projects nominated for the Congested Corridors Program must be included in a multimodal corridor plan.
+All multimodal corridor plans are to be prepared in accordance with the Comprehensive Multimodal Corridor Plan (Corridor Plan) Guidelines adopted by the Commission in December 2018.

+For the 2020 Program, if the nominating agency has not prepared a Corridor Plan consistent with the Corridor Plan Guidelines, the nominating agency may use the following types of plans:

-Existing Plan - Agencies may use an existing multimodal plan that is consistent with the intent of these guidelines, was prepared with a public input process, and utilizes the most recent planning assumptions available as determined by the agency.
+Existing Plan - An existing multimodal plan must be consistent with the intent of the Corridor Plan Guidelines, was prepared with a public input process, and utilizes the most recent planning assumptions available, as determined by the agency.

-Plan Update - Agencies may update an existing multimodal plan that is consistent with the intent of these guidelines.
+Plan Update - An update to an existing multimodal plan must be consistent with the intent of the Corridor Plan Guidelines.
 A plan update is expected to include a public input process and utilize the most recent planning assumptions available.

-Hybrid Plan - Agencies may conduct an integrated analysis of existing plans within a corridor (such as mode specific plans along a corridor).
-This effort must be consistent with the intent of these guidelines.
+Hybrid Plan - An agency may conduct an integrated analysis of existing plans within a corridor (such as mode specific plans along a corridor).
+This effort must be consistent with the intent of the Corridor Plan Guidelines.
 A hybrid plan is expected to utilize the most recent planning assumptions available, and demonstrate that the integrated plans, proposed projects, and modal components proposed in the hybrid plan included a public input process.

-New Plan - Agencies may use a completely new plan that has been prepared consistent with the intent of these guidelines.
-For plans well underway prior to the issuance of these guidelines, this effort must be generally consistent with the direction of these guidelines.
+New Plan - An agency may use a completely new plan that has been prepared consistent with the intent of the Corridor Plan Guidelines.